 The step down sunken living room nods to 19th century formality with twin columns on either side of its entryway.
 A gas hearth with classic mantel plus bookshelves evokes an earlier era's social graces.
 Proportions are classic, creating space that breezes through formal entertaining without sacrificing relaxed day-to-day livability.
 Sliding doors access the quintessential New Edinburgh 'tree-house' deck, sheltered by towering trees.
 A gas barbeque hookup helps make summer simple.

 Notice the fine oak hand rail as you make your way to the second floor.
 Here the theme of flexibility is in full force.
-Storage abounds.
+Storage abounds plus newly installed stackable washer & dryer!
 There are two children's bedrooms on this floor.
 One has corner windows and vaulted ceiling details.
 Both have ample closet space.
 Children's bedrooms are served by a bright main bath with modern keyhole-style window and ceramic floors.

 The two storey master suite is designed as a true adult retreat.
 The suite's hall entryway assures privacy.
 There's a pampering six piece ensuite, with unique dual shower and more.
 The main bedroom itself is bright and airy with soaring vaulted ceilings and a soul-warming gas hearth.
 Up the suite's private stairs you access a private den with its own tree-top balcony.
 It's the perfect space for intimate morning coffee or undisturbed summer reading.
 Spoil each other.

-On the basement level, there's a forth bedroom, with abundant closet space and its own shower –perfect for teen children.
+On the basement level, there's a fourth bedroom, with abundant closet space and its own shower –perfect for teen children.
 The adjacent media room here has a gas hearth and full height ceilings.
-There's a powder room on this floor, plus a large laundry.
+There's a powder room on this floor, plus a large laundry room with brand new washer & dryer.

 An attached apartment is impressive, with two-storey high vaulted ceilings, a large window overlooking the street, quiet back bedroom and stair to loft style bedroom or office space.
 The unit is fully autonomous with its own private outside entrance.
 It's eminently rentable, but also great as an office or a suite for family members.